jecksolovyev/io.centredo.docs/docs/source/pages/digitalSignature/listingPage/digitalMassSigningOfEnvelopes.rst

 2. Choose envelopes which you want to sign.
 You can select only completed envelopes;
 3. Find icon "key".
 Hover your mouse over the icon and you will see tooltip "Sign envelopes with EDS".
 Press this button.

 As soon as you click on it, the modal window opens.
-And what is next to do in the modal window, you can read in the topic “Digital signature on envelope”.
+And what is next to do in the modal window, you can read in the topic :ref:`Digital signature on envelope<Digital signature on envelope>`